Unleash/unleash-client-nextjs/README.md

 ### Environment variables

-This package tries to load configuration from
-[Next.js Environment variables](https://nextjs.org/docs/basic-features/environment-variables).
+This package will attempt to load configuration from [Next.js Environment variables](https://nextjs.org/docs/basic-features/environment-variables).

-If you plan to use configuration in the browser, add `NEXT_PUBLIC_` prefix.

 | Prefixable     | Variable                     | Default                     | Used in                                              |
 | -------------- | ---------------------------- | --------------------------- | ---------------------------------------------------- |